-Stockholm’s Skansen is not only a massive zoo, it’s the first open-air museum in the whole world – and located in central Stockholm.
-There’s no doubt Skansen is a dream destination for families with kids, but is Skansen worth a visit for a 30+ couple travelling without children?
+Stockholm’s Skansen isn’t just a home to tame and wild animals, it’s the first open-air museum in the whole world – and located in central Stockholm.
+There’s no doubt Skansen is a dream destination for families with kids but is Skansen worth a visit for a 30+ couple travelling without children?

 Just before Christmas the capital of Sweden is still bare of snow.
 We could get a tram to Skansen from the city centre, but as always on our trips, we prefer walking.
 We choose the seaside route when heading towards the island of Djurgården.
 The weather is cold but sunny, and the seaside route turns out to be a perfect option.

-During Christmas markets the tickets to Skansen cost a little bit more than normally.
-Perhaps the queues are also longer compared to an ordinary Saturday, it’s hard to tell.
+During Christmas markets, the tickets to Skansen cost a little bit more than usual.
+Perhaps the queues are also longer compared to an ordinary Saturday; it’s hard to tell.

 After 45 minutes of freezing in the queue the gates of Skansen finally open to us.
-At the end of the escalator we are welcomed by the authentic atmosphere from hundreds of years ago.
+At the end of the escalator, we’re welcomed by the authentic atmosphere from hundreds of years ago.
 It’s like travelling back in time.

-While warming my fingers up next to a stove I’m trying to listen how the guide, dressed up as the lady of the house, is telling about the history of this exact cabin to a Swedish family.
-I haven’t before realized how rusty my Swedish has gotten.
-I can only recognize a word or two, perhaps even a short sentence every now and then.
+While warming my fingers up next to a stove, I’m trying to listen how the guide, dressed up as the lady of the house, is telling about the history of this exact cabin to a Swedish family.
+I haven’t before realised how rusty my Swedish has gotten.
+I can only recognise a word or two, perhaps even a short sentence every now and then.

 We continue walking along the winding paths past windmills, a wooden church and a soldier’s cabin.
 I remember reading the wooden church in Skansen being one of the most popular wedding chapels in the whole of Sweden.